gryf/mc_adbfs/README.rst

 There is a ``Makefile`` in the top directory, which is basic helper for running the tests.
 Please use it, and adapt/add tests for provided fixes/functionality.
+The reason why `tox`_ wasn't used is, that there is no ``setup.py`` file, and it's difficult to install simple script, which isn't a python module (python interpreter will refuse to import module without ``.py`` extension).

 It requires GNU ``make`` program, and also ``virtualenv`` besides Python in version 2 and 3.
 Using it is simple as running following command: